 The convergence of a number of unprecedented trends is radically changing the global higher education land-scape.
-New pressures are facing universities and their competitiveness, course delivery and reputations are being realigned, says Dr. Rohan Carr, Melbourne-based Higher Education practice leader for IRC Global Executive Search Partners.
+New pressures are facing universities and their competitiveness, course delivery and reputations are being realigned, says Dr. Rohan Carr, Melbourne-based Higher Education practice leader for Kestria (formerly IRC Global Executive Search Partners).

 “Higher education is going through a revolution,” Dr. Carr says.
 “The rules of the game are changing fast, and the new priorities we’re seeing are having an incredible impact on how universities around the world fund operations, leverage technology, recruit talent and prepare graduates for the new realities of the 21st Century workplace,” he adds.